-SECTION 3.04.
+SECTION 1.30.
 Supplemental Review

-A. To accept the offer of a supplemental review, the Interconnection Customer shall agree in writing and submit a deposit for the estimated costs of the supplemental review in the amount of the EPS Operator's good faith estimate of the costs of such review, both within fifteen (15) Business Days of the offer.
-If the written agreement and deposit have not been received by the EPS Operator within that timeframe, the Interconnection Application shall continue to be evaluated under the Article 4 Study Process unless it is withdrawn by the Interconnection Customer.

-- B. The Interconnection Customer shall be responsible for the EPS Operator's actual costs for conducting the supplemental review.
+- A. To accept the offer of a supplemental review, the Interconnection Customer shall agree in writing and submit a deposit for the estimated costs of the supplemental review in the amount of the EPS Operator's good faith estimate of the costs of such review, both within an average of fifteen (15) Business Days of the offer.
+If the written agreement and deposit have not been received by the EPS Operator within that timeframe, the Interconnection Application shall continue to be evaluated under the OArticle 4 Study Process unless it is withdrawn by the Interconnection Customer. - B. The Interconnection Customer shall be responsible for the EPS Operator's actual costs for conducting the supplemental review.
 The Interconnection Customer must pay any review costs that exceed the deposit within twenty (20) Business Days of receipt of the invoice or resolution of any dispute.
-If the deposit exceeds the invoiced costs, the EPS Operator will return such excess within twenty (20) Business Days of the invoice without interest. - C. Within thirty (30) Business Days following receipt of the deposit for a supplemental review, the EPS Operator shall (1) perform a supplemental review using the screens set forth below; (2) notify in writing the Interconnection Customer of the results; and (3) include with the notification copies of the analysis and data underlying the determinations under the screens. - (1) Minimum Load Screen: Where 12 months of line section minimum load data (including Host Load but not station service load served by the proposed Generating Facility or Microgrid) are available, can be calculated, can be estimated from existing data, or determined from a power flow model, the aggregate Export Capacity of the Generating Facilities on the line section is less than 100% of the minimum load for all line sections bounded by automatic sectionalizing devices upstream of the proposed interconnection.
-If minimum load data is not available, or cannot be calculated, estimated or determined, the EPS Operator shall include the reason(s) that it is unable to calculate, estimate or determine minimum load in its supplemental review results notification under Section 3.04.D This screen does not apply to a Non-Exporting Generating Facility or Non-Exporting Microgrid, or existing facilities proposing to add no new Export Capacity - (2) Type of generation: The type of generation used by the proposed interconnection will be considered when calculating, estimating, or determining circuit or line section minimum load relevant for applying screening requirements of Section 3.04.C(1).
-Solar photovoltaic (PV) generation systems with no Energy Storage use daytime minimum load (i.e., 10 a.m. to 4 p.m. for fixed panel systems and 8 a.m. to 6 p.m. for PV systems utilizing tracking systems), while all other generation uses absolute minimum load.
-The EPS Operator shall apply this screen using the Operating Profile and system design designated in the Interconnection Application.
-For example, the EPS Operator shall evaluate the maximum Export Capacity only during the hours of the day designated by the customer as operational, and shall consider any export controls that comply with Section 5.12.
+If the deposit exceeds the invoiced costs, the EPS Operator will return such excess within an average of twenty (20) Business Days of the invoice without interest. - C. Within an average of thirty (30) Business Days following receipt of the deposit for a supplemental review, the EPS Operator shall (1) perform a supplemental review using the screens set forth below; (2) notify in writing the Interconnection Customer of the results; and (3) include with the notification copies of the analysis and data underlying the determinations under the screens. - (1)Minimum Load Screen: Where 12 months of line section minimum load data (including Host Load but not station service load served by the proposed Generating Facility or Microgrid) are available, can be calculated, can be estimated from existing data, or determined from a power flow model, the aggregate Export Capacity of the Generating Facilities on the line section is less than 100% of the minimum load for all line sections bounded by automatic sectionalizing devices upstream of the proposed interconnection.
+If minimum load data is not available, or cannot be calculated, estimated or determined, the EPS Operator shall include the reason(s) that it is unable to calculate, estimate or determine minimum load in its supplemental review results notification under Section 1.30.D Section 3.04.D This screen does not apply to a Non-Exporting Generating Facility or Non-Exporting Microgrid, or existing facilities proposing to add no new Export Capacity